The Sleep Remedy that’s Hiding in your Kitchen

 You can also add 1/4 tsp of pink Himalayan sea salt.
 Himalayan sea salt helps your insomnia by regulating sleep hormones and helps to keep blood sugar levels stable.

 Adding Ceylon cinnamon is optional, but if you do, you’ll be regulating blood sugar and improving blood circulation.
 Just remember to use pure Ceylon cinnamon in your cinnamon sleep drink.
 Cheap “cinnamons” sold in grocery stores are usually cassia, not cinnamon at all.

 Have Trouble with Insomnia?
-Try a Mug of Milk and Nutmeg Sleep Elixir
+Try a Mug of Milk and Nutmeg Sleep Inducer

 Are you tired of laying awake at night for hours, just to fall asleep two hours before it’s time to get up?
 That used to be my life night after night, but now I only have that problem occasionally.

 When you have insomnia, you end up being willing to try some really wacky natural sleep remedies just to get some relief.
-Yeah, they might work, but I think the easiest and tastiest sleep aid is this honey, milk, and honey sleep elixir.
+Yeah, they might work, but I think the easiest and tastiest sleep aid is this honey, milk, and nutmeg sleep remedy.